alexandreborges/malwoverview/README.md

                         Attention: use forward slash to specify the target file even on Windows systems.
 Furthermore, the minimum waiting time is set up in 90 seconds because the Virus Total queue.
 If an error occurs, so wait few minutes and try to access the report by using -f option.
+                    -D DOWNLOAD (optional) Download the sample from Hybrid Analysis.
+Option -H must be specified.

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.